 Photo by Amadeus Leitner

-Don also has published in magazines and other serial publications, including “Machine Dreams: A Low, Slow Journey from Pachuco to Priceless” (El Palacio, Summer 2016); “Lowriders Riding High” (New Mexico magazine, July 2016); “Dropping Out and Tuning In” (New Mexico magazine, November 2015); “On the Mary and Joseph Trail” (New Mexico magazine, December 2014); “The Long and Winding Ditch,” in Bienvenidos, 2014; “Finding the Right Words,” in New Mexico magazine, January 2014; “Chimayó,” (a photo essay in the photography journal Lenswork); “Postcard from New Mexico,” in Photo Booth (an online blog of the New Yorker, July 16, 2012); “Lowriders Cruising El Norte,” Bienvenidos, Summer 2012; and “Don Victor Ortega: A Chimayó Patrón Goes to the Constitutional Convention,” in El Palacio, Spring 2012.
+Presently working as a photojournalist for Searchlight New Mexico, Don has published his photography with Searchlight’s online stories (searchlightnm.org), which have also been picked up by The Guardian, Rolling Stone and USA Today, as well as numerous local and regional news outlets.
+He has also written and provided photographs for regional magazines such as El Palacio, New Mexico Magazine, and Bienvenidos.
+Stories include “Machine Dreams: A Low, Slow Journey from Pachuco to Priceless” (El Palacio, Summer 2016); “Lowriders Riding High” (New Mexico magazine, July 2016); “Dropping Out and Tuning In” (New Mexico magazine, November 2015); “On the Mary and Joseph Trail” (New Mexico magazine, December 2014); “The Long and Winding Ditch,” in Bienvenidos, 2014; “Finding the Right Words,” in New Mexico magazine, January 2014; “Chimayó,” (a photo essay in the photography journal Lenswork); “Postcard from New Mexico,” in Photo Booth (an online blog of the New Yorker, July 16, 2012); “Lowriders Cruising El Norte,” Bienvenidos, Summer 2012; and “Don Victor Ortega: A Chimayó Patrón Goes to the Constitutional Convention,” in El Palacio, Spring 2012.

 Don has taught photography at Santa Fe Preparatory School, Santa Fe University of Art and Design, and the College of Santa Fe, and cultural geography at Santa Fe Community College.
 He continues to cultivate his lifelong interest in cultural and natural history as he works as a writer and photographer in Santa Fe, where he lives with his wife, Deborah Harris.
 Don was named a New Mexico Luminaria by the New Mexico Community Foundation in 2013, an award given to New Mexicans who “motivate, inspire and support the dreams of others, promote diversity and equity, and build community strength through their leadership and vision.”